tungprime/Fekete-polynomials-Calculations/README.md

 These codes are written to test the main conjecture in [1] about the Galois group of g_p(x).
-These codes are written and run and Cocalc.
+These codes are written and run on Cocalc.

 ## The codes have the following functions